Inversion of sea surface currents from satellite-derived SST-SSH synergies with 4DVarNets: Methods

 \subsection{Learning setting}

 We benefit from the end-to-end feature of the considered 4DVarNet scheme to run a supervised strategy.
-It aims at learning all trainable components with a view to optimizing the reconstruction performance.
+It learns all trainable components with a view to optimizing the reconstruction performance.
 The training loss then combines reconstruction losses for SSH and SSC fields accounting respectively for the SSH and its gradient, the zonal and meridional components of current state $\mathbf{x}_\mathrm{SSC}=(\mathbf{x}_u,\mathbf{x}_v)$, and the divergence of the SSC fields:

 where superscript $^\mathrm{true}$ (resp. $\widehat{\ }$) refers to the true (resp. reconstructed) SSH or SSC fields.
 As proposed in \citep{fablet_learning_2021}, we complement these training losses with additional regularisation terms